njpearman/chamonix-emporter/README.md

 # Chamonix takeaway app

+See what restaurants in the Chamnonix valley are providing takeaway and delivery services: [https://takeaway.chamgeeks.com](https://takeaway.chamgeeks.com)

 We built this basic web site / web app so that people had one place to find information about restaurants that are providing takeaway and delivery services in Chamonix valley during the COVID-19 lockdown and beyond.
 It was built as a hobby project and is both rough around the edges and over-engineered for what it is doing.
 We like the choices because we're comfortable with them, or using this as an opportunity to learn.